 • Sit on the ground with legs stretched out straight on the ground, and exercise the parts of toes of legs, soles, ankles, leg muscles, knees, backbone and thigh bones, waist, spinal column, fingers, palms, wrists, elbows, shoulders, chest, belly and stomach, neck, eyes and muscles of the face.

 • To perform the flexibility exercise known as butterfly exercise, one has to sit with legs extended in front.
 Thereafter bend both the legs from the knees.
 Thereafter widen both the knees.
 Thereby heels are nearer the body now hold toes of both the feet by both the hands.
-Now move the knees in such a manner that it resembles the butterfly moving its wings up and down.
+Now, slowly move the knees in such a manner that it resembles the butterfly moving its wings up and down.
 Heels must remain touching each other and as near to the body as possible.
 This exercise helps bones of the thighs, pelvic girdle; cover bones of the knees and joints of the paws of legs.

 • Now repeat this butterfly exercise by holding the knees.
 Heels and toes should remain touching each other and remain very near to the body.
 Now hold the knees and press both the knees downward as well as upward position.